 When the plastic balls first appeared, they were mainly made from “Cellulose Acetate”, which had durability problems with frequent breakages.
 Recently a newer material has come on to the market called ABS (acrylonitrile butadiene styrene) which is much more durable and has a bounce much more similar to the old celluloid ball.
 So you will see ABS labelled on the packaging to let you know that the plastic balls are made from the better material.

 The reason the balls are labelled with 40+ is that when the ITTF made the plastic balls legal for competition, they also allowed the balls to have a bigger size tolerance.
-So via the ITTF rules a celluloid ball must be between 39.5-40.0mm however plastic ones have to be between 40.0 to 40.6mm.
-In practice a celluloid ball tends to be around 39.6mm whereas the new plastic balls measure around 40.2mm, making the plastic balls about 0.5mm bigger.
-As the celluloid balls were labelled 40mm the plastic ones are therefore labelled 40+.
+So a celluloid ball tends to be around 39.6mm whereas the new plastic balls measure around 40.2mm, making the plastic balls about 0.5mm bigger.
+The celluloid balls were labelled 40mm so the plastic ones took on 40+ as their label.

 Does the change in material make a difference?